A Bayesian approach to tissue-fraction estimation for oncological PET segmentation: Evaluation

 \subsubsection{Generating realistic simulated PET images}

 The simulation strategy advances on a previously proposed approach to simulate PET images \citep{leung2020physics}.
 Briefly, in the first step, realistic tumor-tracer distribution was simulated at a very high resolution, so that the simulated tumor can be described potentially as a continuous object, equivalent to $f_s(\mathbf{r})$ in Eq.~\eqref{eq:f_rd}, except that $\mathbf{r} = (x,y)$ is a $2$-D vector.
-The shapes, sizes, and intensities of simulated tumors were sampled from a distribution derived from clinical images, so that the simulated tumors had variabilities as observed in patient populations.
+Specifically, the pixel size in the simulated tumor image was $0.13~\mathrm{mm}$.
+This was $1/32$ of the resolution in the patient image.
+The shapes, sizes, and intensities of simulated tumors were sampled from the corresponding distribution derived from clinical images, so that the simulated tumors had variabilities as observed in patient populations.
 An advancement on the approach proposed in \cite{leung2020physics} was to simulate intra-tumor heterogeneity using a stochastic lumpy object model \citep{rolland1992effect}.
 Existing clinical PET images containing the lung region but with no tumor present were selected as templates to ensure tumor-background realism and account for inter-patient variability.
 The projection data for the simulated tumor and background were generated using a PET simulation software \citep{leung2020physics}.
 Since the simulated tumor had higher resolution compared to the background, we had different projection models for the tumor and background separately.
 The projection data for the tumor and background were then added, enabling the impact of image reconstruction on the tumor appearance and noise texture to be inherently incorporated \citep{Ma2016}.
 Reconstruction was performed using a $2$-D ordered subset expectation maximization (OSEM) algorithm.
 We have validated the realism of the images simulated using this approach \citep{liu2021evaluation}.
 Detailed simulation and reconstruction parameters will be provided for each of the studies mentioned below.